met4citizen/Hypergraph/README.md

 A *hypergraph* is a generalization of a graph in which an edge (called *hyperedge*) can join any number of *nodes*.
-In a *hypergraph rewriting system* some initial hypergraph is transformed step by step by replacing a subhypergraph with a particular canonical form with another subhypergraph with a different canonical form based on some abstract *rewriting rule*.
+In a *hypergraph rewriting system* some initial hypergraph is transformed incrementally by following some abstract *rewriting rule*.
+In each step subhypergraphs with particular canonical form are replaced with other subhypergraphs with different canonical form.

 For more information about hypergraph rewriting systems and their potential to represent fundamental physics visit [The Wolfram Physics Project](https://www.wolframphysics.org)